Skip to content

 # Shorthand format

-shannot remote add staging admin@staging.example.com
+shannot setup remote add staging admin@staging.example.com

 # With custom port

-shannot remote add dev --host 192.168.1.100 --user developer --port 2222
+shannot setup remote add dev --host 192.168.1.100 --user developer --port 2222

 # List configured remotes

-shannot remote list
+shannot setup remote list

 # Test connection

-shannot remote test prod
+shannot setup remote test prod

 # Remove a remote

-shannot remote remove staging
+shannot setup remote remove staging

 Using Remote Targets